Blog

 Take, for instance, an accident that would cause a few thousand dollars in damage under ordinary circumstances, but the injured person has a rare condition that compounds the injuries.
 Due to the additional factor of the victim’s existing health condition, they now need $125,000 in medical care for their accident injuries.
 The negligent actor is held liable for the total amount of the victim’s injuries.

-Superseding and Intervening Causes in Injury Cases
+Superseding Intervening Cause in Injury Cases

 In the average personal injury case, the “but-for test” may be used to determine causation for the damages a victim suffered.
 The test questions whether or not the victim would have sustained the injuries had it not been for the negligent actions or inaction.